 - Adding new economic/accounting entities: An economic/accounting or reporting entity is created by creating a new instance of identifier. - Adding new report: A new report is created by creating a new report instance. - Adding a new characteristic: A new characteristic can be added, if a system allows, but the characteristic MUST be distinguished as being either a "whole-part" or "is-a" type of relation or some existing subclass of existing relations (which must be one of those two). - Adding new concept characteristic: A new concept can be added to a balance sheet such as "Ultra-tangible asset", however it MUST NOT break the rules of a "roll up" because a balance sheet is a roll up.
-When the new concept is added, it MUST be identified as a subclass of something that exists on a balance sheet which can contain ONLY assets, liabilities, or equity. - Adding new disclosure (component or block): A disclosure is in essence a set of facts which must be disclosed.
-A set of facts is represented as a component.
-To add a new disclosure, a reporting entity simply creates a new component and/or block.
-The added component MUST be one of the existing relations patterns (i.e. no new patterns can be added).
-That newly created component is identified as a subclass of an existing disclosure if that is appropriate, or creates a totally new root disclosure class by creating a subclass of the class "component".
-A reporting scheme may, or may not allow the addition of completely new disclosure; rather some schemes might require a disclosure to be a subclass of some existing disclosure for one reason or another. - Adding new properties: The addition of new properties for any class is typically not allowed for general financial reporting, but might be specified by some implementations.
+When the new concept is added, it MUST be identified as a subclass of something that exists on a balance sheet which can contain ONLY assets, liabilities, or equity. - Adding new disclosure (fragment or block): A disclosure is in essence a set of facts which must be disclosed.
+A set of facts is represented as a fragment.
+To add a new disclosure, a reporting entity simply creates a new fragment and/or block.
+The added fragment MUST be one of the existing relations patterns (i.e. no new patterns can be added).
+That newly created fragment is identified as a subclass of an existing disclosure if that is appropriate, or creates a totally new root disclosure class by creating a subclass of the class "fragment".
+A reporting scheme may, or may not allow the addition of completely new disclosures; rather some schemes might require a disclosure to be a subclass of some existing disclosure for one reason or another.